portable grazing pen

 Plan your rotation by:

-• Determining the number of paddocks needed based on pasture size and goat numbers.
+- Determining the number of paddocks needed based on pasture size and the number of goats in your herd.

-• Keeping a log of rotation dates and observing the effects on pasture health and goat performance.
+- Keeping a log of rotation dates and the timing that works best for the pasture and your herd’s health.

 Rotating Goats Through Different Grazing Areas